Oviedo, Florida: Historic downtown

-Most of the buildings in the downtown historic area were constructed between the end of the 19th and early 20th century.
+Most of the buildings in the downtown historic area were constructed during the late 19th and early 20th centuries.
 The Nelson and Company Historic District, the R.W.
 Estes Celery Company Precooler Historic District, the First Methodist Church of Oviedo, and several houses in Oviedo are listed in the National Register of Historic Places.
-The nearby Oviedo Mall features murals of historic areas along with pictures of early European and African-American settlers in the area.
+The nearby Oviedo Mall featured murals of historic areas along with pictures of early European and African-American settlers in the area until renovations in 2022.

 State Road 434, which cuts through downtown Oviedo, is currently being widened and several buildings have been demolished.
 The Oviedo Preservation Project has been tasked with photographing and documenting the buildings for posterity.

 An African-American Oviedo pioneer named Mathew Powell established the Antioch Missionary Baptist Church in April 1875.

-Although not located in the downtown area, the historic Lake Charm settlement is nearby.
-This settlement, established by Henry Foster in the 1860s, became one of the first resorts in Florida.
-It lasted as a resort until the 1890s.
-Several winter homes built during that era still stand today.